rust-lang/rust-clippy/book/src/development/infrastructure/backport.md

    done anyway, FP fixes might also be included.
 If the PR has a lot of changes, backports must be considered more carefully.

-2. **Is the issue that was fixed by the PR in `beta` already?**
+2. **Is the problem that was fixed by the PR already in `beta`?**

-   Maybe the issue being fixed didn't make it to `beta` in the Rust repo, yet.
+   It could be that the problem that was fixed by the PR hasn't made it to the `beta` branch of the Rust repo yet.
 If that's the case, and the fix is already synced to the Rust repo, the fix doesn't need to be backported.
 If the fix PR is not synced yet, the fix PR either needs to be "backported" to the Rust `master` branch or to `beta` in the next backport cycle.

 3. **Is the fix already synced to `master`?**